Gore Vidal: Literary career

+Vidal described his literary style as "knowing who you are, what you want to say, and not giving a damn."
 The cultural critic Harold Bloom wrote that Vidal believed his sexuality had denied him full recognition from the U.S. literary community.
 Bloom contended that Vidal's limited recognition was more because his "best fictions" were historical novels, a subgenre "no longer available for canonization".